 Proposals Must Be Submitted Through an Online Application

-Please submit all proposals by October 28, 2016.
-The top four proposals will be invited to make a 10-minute pitch to the LSBC class on November 11, 2016
+Please submit all proposals by November 3, 2017.
+The top four proposals will be invited to make a 10-minute pitch to the LSBC class on the evening of November 15, 2017.

 About Leadership Santa Barbara’s Class Project

 Throughout the year, the class will work hand in hand with a non-profit of its choice to complete an in-depth project.
 The scope of work is determined by the class, in collaboration with the selected nonprofit, as members develop, plan, and execute the effort before May's graduation event.
 The May topic day unveils the project to the public.